k-tong/integrated-chinese-level-1-part-1-anki-guide/README.md

 Also, Make sure to set up a Chinese Keyboard on ideally your phone with handwriting so that you can better practise your writing.

+Also try to predominantly use the same version of anki on a specific device (Android/web/iOS/Desktop) when reviewing cards.
+Syncing reviews across multiple devices can be a bit annoying and error-prone.

 # FAQ

 ### Syncing
 - Syncing between different platforms requires making an account so do that.
+It can also be a bit fiddly.

 ### IOS??
 - AnkiWeb is a suitable free alternative to the iOS app so give that a try